emastino/emastino/README.md

-- 👋 Hi, I’m @emastino, an aerospace graduate student studying autonomous systems
+- 👋 Hi, I’m @emastino, an aerospace engineer that loves to learn about robots
-- 👀 I’m interested in mechatronics, robotics, and controls!
+- 👀 I’m interested in embedded, robotics, and controls!
-- 🌱 I’m currently learning autonomous systems
+- 🌱 I’m currently learning sensor modeling, Morse code, and UAVs
 - 💞️ I’m looking to collaborate on just about anything!
-I would like to learn more about networking
+I would like to learn more about software architecture

 <!---
 emastino/emastino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.